Martin Shaded Top

 D-18

-The D-18, born alongside the D-28 in 1931.
-While the D-28 is a well-balanced guitar suited for chord playing with its powerful mid-to-low range, the D-18 is characterized by its delicate and sparkling high end.
-A well-played D-18 leads many professional musicians to say, "If you're choosing a Martin, you simply can't overlook the D-18."
+The D-18 was introduced in 1931 alongside the D-28.
+While the D-28 is a well-balanced guitar suited for chord playing with powerful mid-to-low frequencies, the D-18 is characterized by its delicate and sparkling high frequencies.
+A well-played-in D-18 leads many professional musicians to say, “If you’re going to choose a Martin, the D-18 is a must.”

-Among musicians who actually used the D-18, the newly debuted Elvis Presley is particularly famous.
-Additionally, while Eric Clapton is associated with the Triple-O, he reportedly favored the D-18 for recording due to its microphone response.
-That famous song you hear on CDs?
-It's actually the sound of the D-18.
+Among the musicians who have used the D-18, the newly debuted Elvis Presley is particularly famous.
+Also, while Eric Clapton is often associated with the Triple-O, he reportedly uses the D-18 frequently in recordings because he likes how it sounds on the mic.
+That famous song playing from your CD?
+It’s actually the sound of the D-18.

 1975 D-18 Shaded Top

-The appearance of the 【Shaded Top】 is similar to the aforementioned D-35's aesthetic, though the rim's hue here is slightly lighter with a hint of reddish tint.
-The color range is also slightly narrower.
-Coincidentally, the mahogany sides and back complement this slightly paler tone well.
-Including the rosewood bridge and fingerboard, the overall coloration offers a distinct character compared to other 【Shaded Top】 models.
+The appearance of the 【Shaded Top】 is similar to that of the D-35 mentioned earlier, but the color around the edges is slightly lighter here, with a hint of reddish tones.
+The range of colors is also slightly narrower.
+Although it is a coincidence, since the sides and back are made of mahogany, this slightly lighter color matches well.
+Including the rosewood bridge and fingerboard, the overall color tone has a distinct character compared to other 【Shaded Top】 models.

-While Martin and Gibson are rivals, it is precisely their competitive drive to keep pace with and surpass each other's growth that has enabled both companies to develop together.
-During the era when Martin's flat-top guitars began spreading worldwide, Gibson added the 【Natural】 finish to its own flat-top J-35 model in 1941.
-Similarly, Martin added the 【Shaded Top】 as an option for the D-28 in 1935.
+Although Martin and Gibson were rivals, it is likely that they both developed precisely because of a competitive spirit to keep up with and surpass each other’s growth.
+During the era when Martin’s flat-top guitars began to spread worldwide, Gibson added the “Natural” finish to its J-35 flat-top guitar in 1941, and Martin added the “Shaded Top” as an option for the D-28 in 1935.

-Gibson's "Sunburst" represents "sunlight," while Martin's "Shaded Top" represents "shade."
-It may have been fate that their names coincidentally pointed to their relationship.
+Gibson’s “Sunburst” represents “sunlight,” while Martin’s “Shaded Top” represents “shade.”
+It may have been fate that these names, which coincidentally point to their relationship, were chosen.